 In this module, students need to take two obligatory courses: Betreuungsübung (supervision tutorial) offered by the professor who supervises the MA thesis and an "Oberseminar" (graduate seminar) in the subject area in which the Master's thesis will be written.
 These two courses can only be taken after students have passed 60 ECTS in their MA programme.
 This change in the structure is valid from 01 April 2022 onwards.

-To find detailed information on the registration process and completion of the programme, see our Checklist MA thesis(88.7 KB, 3 pages) (new file, March 2022).
+To find detailed information on the registration process and completion of the programme, see our Checklist MA thesis(125.1 KB) (new file, September 2023).